 They work pretty well with all genres.
 Some of my favorites:

-Progressive Jazz fusion.
-Think the band Chon.
+- Progressive Jazz fusion.
+Think of the band Chon.
 They do absolutely phenomenal with stuff that involves crunchy or smooth guitars.
 Doesn’t matter!

 Thoughts from Stu’s notepad

 I’m not sure that they’re worth the asking price when you could get 90-95% of the sound from the Grado SR60e.